A LITTLE BIT OF LATELY

 This past summer, I wandered down the streets of my hometown(s), I hung out in Los Angeles with some old friends (and new), then I went off the grid completely in Bozeman, Montana where I learned how to swing dance, and even flew down to the U.S. Virgin Islands for a hot minute to see what America’s island life is about.

-It’s all been a breath the fresh air — bouncing around where people speak my language, where I can drive a car to get around, where I know people, where I can actually read the menu at a restaurant, where my phone works, where flights are cheap and painless, etc.
+It’s all been a breath the fresh air — bouncing around where people speak my language, where I can drive a car to get around, where I know people, where I can read the menu at a restaurant, where my phone works, where flights are cheap and painless, etc.

 My upcoming “travels” involve an official move to LA (more on this in a bit), as well as some trips around the West Coast.
 Believe it or not, I haven’t seen the Grand Canyon or Yosemite, which is the first question anyone from anywhere asked me when I mentioned I was American on my travels.